 You should set out, in writing, the basis of the appeal and forward it, together with any relevant documentation (or copies), to the person from whom you received the written decision which you are appealing.
 The appeal will be acknowledged by, but will not be determined by, that officer.
-You should note that, except in exceptional circumstances, you must make your appeal within 30 days of the event giving rise to the appeal.
-You should also note that where the decision being appealed involves the obligation to pay customs duty, that obligation is not suspended pending the determination of the appeal.
+You should note that, except in exceptional circumstances, you must make your appeal within 30 days of the date of the event giving rise to the appeal.
+You should also note that where the decision being appealed involves the payment of customs duty under Article 45 of the UCC, the lodging of an appeal does not suspend collection of customs debt and the collection procedure must be continued pending determination of the appeal.

 How will the appeal process work?

-On receipt of your appeal it will be processed by an officer nominated by the Revenue Commissioners for that purpose.
-The officer will be someone of senior rank and without previous involvement in the matter under appeal.
-You may be requested to provide additional information or other assistance.
+On receipt of your appeal it will be processed by an officer nominated by the Revenue Commissioners for that purpose (Designated Appeals Officer (DAO).
+The officer will be a person with no previous involvement in the matter who may request you to provide additional information or other assistance.

 Can the Revenue Commissioners’ determination be appealed?

-There is provision for appealing the Revenue Commissioners’ determination by applying to have your case heard by the Appeal Commissioners appointed by the Minister for Finance under the Income Tax Act, 1967.
+There is provision for appealing the Revenue Commissioners’ determination by applying to have your case heard by the Tax Appeal Commission (TAC).

-You should send the notice to the person from whom you received the written decision which you are appealing.
-Upon receipt of the copy of the notification of appeal, the Revenue Commissioners will arrange with the Appeal Commissioners a date and venue for the hearing of the appeal and will advise you of the arrangements made.
+You should send the Notice of Appeal directly to the Tax Appeal Commission (TAC) and not to the Revenue Commissioners.
 If you wish, you may be represented at the hearing by your agent, accountant, barrister, solicitor, or some other person permitted by the Appeal Commissioners.

-Before the hearing takes place, written submission may be made direct to the Appeal Commissioners.
-Equally, the Appeal Commissioners may request further information on the case from you.
+Before the hearing takes place, written submission may be made direct to the Tax Appeal Commission (TAC).
+Equally, the Tax Appeal Commission (TAC) may request further information on the case from you.

 What happens at the hearing?